Better polling means sharper scrutiny. Is Warren ready?

 Republicans have willingly joined in.

 Warren’s taking a DNA test last year to show Native American ancestry backfired — while it showed distant tribal ancestry, it also sparked a rebuke of Warren from some Native Americans for attributing tribal membership to genetics.
-The controversy nearly derailed her campaign before it got started and she apologized for her past claims.
+The controversy nearly derailed her campaign before it got started, and she apologized for her past claims.
 Trump had derided her with the ethnic slur “Pocahontas” during his 2016 campaign and continues to do so.

 On Tuesday, Warren stood by her account of being fired from a New Jersey teaching position five decades ago because she was pregnant.
 She was put on the defensive after a 2007 video surfaced — and was widely shared in conservative circles — in which she seemed to describe the change in her career more as a choice and without the claim that her pregnancy led to the loss of her job.